themi/magrav/hat-pack/02-gans-production.md

 #### Setup and run
 Suspend the nano-coated copper and brass plates in a saline mix (15%-20%).
 Join each plate together with a electrical wire to close the circuit.
 Setup in the same way you would electrolysis or electroplating with-out a current.
 This process is gradual and will take several days to produce all the GANS that can be produced with that setup.

 The GANS from copper or brass (Copper/Zinc alloy) will be a blue/green or teal colour.
-Note If the colour is brown or orange it normaly means there was not enough oxygen present.

 ##### Applying a current